nanda248/nanda-easy-gallery/README.md

-# Sticky Node made by Nan Da
+# Giphy Photo Search Engine by Nan Da

 This is a technical assessment requested by 2359 Media Pte Ltd.
 Main functionalities of this project include: